 For handy RVers, it’s a DIY install.
 Just follow our video tutorial.
 We’ve also included a coupon below the video to save you some cash!

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you...Show More
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

-Run your A/C from a small, portable generator OR run two A/C units on a 30-amp connection.
-By reducing the start-up current needed to get your A/C compressor running, the EasyStart 364 keeps you cool!
+Run your RV's air conditioner from a small, portable generator OR run two A/C units on a 30-amp connection.
+By reducing the start-up current needed to get your A/C's compressor running, the EasyStart Breeze keeps you cool!

 Watch our EasyStart installation video

-Get $25 off each Micro-Air EasyStart 364 you buy factory direct using the code listed here.
+Get $25 off each Micro-Air EasyStart Breeze you buy factory direct using the code listed here.

 Show LessWhile you’re at it, you might want to be able to control your RV’s ventilation system from anywhere in the world (including from under the covers), like we do!